094459/newsletter-oss-projects/README.md

 **aws-advanced-python-wrapper**

 [aws-advanced-python-wrapper](https://aws-oss.beachgeek.co.uk/3xc) is complementary to and extends the functionality of an existing Python database driver to help an application take advantage of the features of clustered databases on AWS.
 It wraps the open-source Psycopg and the MySQL Connector/Python drivers and supports Python versions 3.8 or newer.
 You can install the aws-advanced-python-wrapper package using the pip command along with either the psycpg or mysql-connector-python open-source packages.
 The wrapper driver relies on monitoring database cluster status and being aware of the cluster topology to determine the new writer.
 This approach reduces switchover and failover times from tens of seconds to single digit seconds compared to the open-source drivers.
 Check the README for more details and example code on how to use this. (#199)

+**aws-appsync-events-swift**

+[aws-appsync-events-swift](https://aws-oss.beachgeek.co.uk/4h2) provides a Swift library to interact with AWS AppSync Events API in your Apple iOS, macOS and tvOS applications.(#212)

 **aws-cdk-imagebuilder-sample**